syncfusion-content/wpf-docs/wpf/SyntaxEditor/Line-Background-Customization.md

 {% endtabs %}

-## Customize the Line Background on demand.
+## On Demand Line Background Customization

-`OnBeforeLineRender` event used to customize the background color of the line on demand and it can be customized using `OnBeforeLineRender`.
+`OnBeforeLineRender` event used to customize the background color of the line on demand.
 The following codes illustrates the same.

 {% tabs %}